Best Easy Homemade Refrigerator Dill Pickle Recipe

 - 3 cups of water

-- 8 TLB White Vinegar
+- 8 tablespoons White Vinegar

-- 3 TLB Salt
+- 3 tablespoons Salt

 Instructions

 - Next, collect your fresh cucumbers, and make sure to buy pickling cucumbers, not English cucumbers, and not regular cucumbers.
-Wash, and remove any bad spots from the cucumber and cut it into lengthwise strips.
+Wash and remove any bad spots from the cucumber, and cut it into lengthwise strips.

-- Pick fresh dill, More than you think you’ll need, As you want to put a lot of fresh dill in each jar.
+- Pick fresh dill, More than you think you’ll need, as you want to put a lot of fresh dill in each jar.

-- In each quart jar place 1 teaspoon of pickling spice in the bottom of the jars.
+- In each quart jar, place 1 teaspoon of pickling spice in the bottom of the jars.
 Put in one clove of garlic and a sprig of fresh dill.

 - Gently layer the sliced pickle spears into the canning jars, packing in as many as possible.